kimengu-david/Equity-leaders-program-techhub-portal/README.md

 ### Introduction </br>
-The ELP techhub web portal is a project meant for management of Equity leaders program scholars in tech and tech related fields.</br>
+The ELP techhub web portal is a project meant for management of Equity leaders program scholars in tech and tech related fields.
+This is my contribution in the development of the portal.</br>
 It makes it easier for members to sign up for meetups, join project teams, get internal job advertisements and news all in real  time.</br>The management of the team is also able to generate daily reports in form of pdf and online versions.
 All these features come in a creatively designed dashboard which is accessible after login.

 The following are sample screenshots of the project running.
 These dashboards are only accessible after a user visits the portal homepage and logs into the dashboard.</br>